 To receive funding from external sources, you first have to find funders whose eligibility, criteria, philosophies, and funding focus align with you and your project.
-Our Research Development Services (RDS) unit is here to help you identify appropriate funding opportunities for your research.
+Research Development Services (RDS) is here to help you identify appropriate funding opportunities for your research.
 Below are some resources and starting points for your search.

 Federal Funding Agencies